oldevelopment/heythis_is_new/README.md

 Backend dev changelog
 25th of march 2020 added keys for fb and google and insta 25th of march 2020 moving to apply grapql to the project.
+27th of march all 3 logins are now working ( using my personal credtials which points to a larger problem in the way alviono has configured the app)